Notice of Privacy Practices

 - Share information in a disaster relief situation.

-If you are not able to tell us your preference (for example, if you are unconscious), we may go ahead and share your information if we believe it is in your best interest.
+If you are not able to tell us your preference (for example, if you are unconscious), we may share your information if we believe it is in your best interest.
 We may also share your information when needed to lessen a serious and imminent threat to health or safety.

 - Marketing purposes